SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's unwise to alienate MUN people because quite a few people try out both clubs.
 ![image](https://i.ibb.co/rfNNY5sw/debsocmunsoc.png)

 It's more dignified to just take the high road.
-Like mentioned before, any sort of insults at MUN are unlikely to convince anyone who's more interested in MUN.
+Like mentioned before, any sort of insults at MUN are unlikely to convince anyone who's interested in MUN.
 There's no real benefit, but harm still does arise of this action.
-People who never even cared about MUN, still see the debsoc spewing hate, and think worse of the club.
+Even people who never even cared about MUN, still see the debsoc spewing hate, and think worse of the club.
 I'd lose respect for a debsoc member who needs to hate on MUN to make debate look valuable.

 <br>
 <br>
 <br>
+I hope everything so far has been able to empower you with ideas and vision to tackle challenges that will arise.

 > If you reached all the way here, I admire your effort and commitment to the Debsoc.
 The determination and the attention span to read my ginormous Yap.
 > Thank you for giving me a voice.